ledinhtan/Bachelor-Thesis/README.md

 This is my bachelor thesis which is Finite Element Analysis of A Quadratic Eigenvalue Problem Arising in Dissipative Acoustics.
-In my thesis, the method used is finite element method with zeroth- order Raviart-Thomas elements, which results in a quadratic eigenvalue problem.
+In my thesis, the method used is finite element method with zeroth-order Raviart-Thomas elements, which results in a quadratic eigenvalue problem.
 In order to solve the quadratic eigenvalue problem arising in dissipative acoustics, the Matlab eigensolver eigs is used to find eigvalues corresponding to the vibration modes.